Dawson Deaton

-Dawson Deaton (born May 6, 1999) is an American football center for the Cleveland Browns of the National Football League (NFL).
-He played college football at Texas Tech and was drafted by the Browns in the seventh round of the 2022 NFL Draft.
+Dawson Deaton (born May 6, 1999) is an American professional football center.
+He played college football for the Texas Tech Red Raiders and was selected by the Cleveland Browns in the seventh round of the 2022 NFL draft.

 College career

 Deaton was ranked as a three–star recruit by 247Sports.com coming out of high school.
 He committed to Texas Tech on February 13, 2016, over offers from Houston, Iowa State, and Utah.

 Professional career

-Deaton was drafted by the Cleveland Browns with the 246th pick in the seventh round of the 2022 NFL Draft.
+Deaton was selected by the Cleveland Browns with the 246th pick in the seventh round of the 2022 NFL draft.
 He was placed on injured reserve on August 16, 2022, one day after tearing his anterior cruciate ligament during practice.
+Deaton was waived on July 6, 2023, with an injury designation.
+He was released on May 9, 2024, with a failed physical.